 | Emirates ID card received | Posted to employer's office | 2–3 weeks after biometrics |

-| Total from offer acceptance to working | — | 4–6 weeks |
+| Total from offer to working | — | 4–6 weeks |

 Track your complete UAE visa timeline with our free Visa Timeline Tracker.